 4. If we look at the “All (313 days)” days view, like in the example below, it’s interesting to note that on Dec 15th last year, the low offer Marketplace New price jumped up to $99 with a rank of 218 and that Amazon was out of stock on this item intermittently during the holiday period.
 That may be helpful information to have on some products when sourcing for Q4 or other seasonal items in the current year.

 More interesting options can be found below the Keepa graph:

-1. Hovering over the word “Statistic” will display a different type of chart (example below) showing the Lowest, Current, Highest, and Average price and sales rank for Amazon, New, and Used offers
+1. Hovering over the word “Statistic” will display a different type of chart (example below).

 So there you have it!
 Now you know how to read a keepa chart.